onflow/docs/docs/tooling/unity-sdk/index.md

 ## Adding the Flow SDK

+To add the Flow SDK for Unity, go to it in the Asset Store and add it to My Assets: [https://assetstore.unity.com/packages/decentralization/flow-sdk-237172](https://assetstore.unity.com/packages/decentralization/flow-sdk-237172)

+Once you've added it to your account, follow these instructions to import it into your project: [https://docs.unity3d.com/Manual/upm-ui-import.html](https://docs.unity3d.com/Manual/upm-ui-import.html)

-The Flow SDK for Unity is hosted on github here: [https://github.com/onflow/UnityFlowSDK](https://github.com/onflow/UnityFlowSDK)
+Alternatively, the Flow SDK for Unity is hosted on github here: [https://github.com/onflow/UnityFlowSDK](https://github.com/onflow/UnityFlowSDK)

-To add it to your Unity project:
+To add it to your Unity project directly from the github repo:

 1. In the Unity Editor, go to Window, Package Manager.
 2. Click the + dropdown in the top left corner.